-Prerequisites: Theater 342 and 411 (may be taken concurrently)
+Prerequisites: Theater 342 and 411 with a grade of "C" or better (may be taken concurrently)

-Recommended Preparation: Theater 270.
+Advisory: Completion of Theater 270.

 Required audition will be held the first week during which casts are selected for faculty directed productions.

 Represents the culmination of the student's acting experience.
 Here students demonstrate their ability to perform in fully staged productions for audiences of the general public, and are encouraged, wherever possible, to develop from minor roles to the creation of more demanding characterizations.